lightspeedretail/castor/README.md

 RDS (MySQL) has 3 different types of logs: general, slow queries and errors.
 Each type outputs logs in a different format.
-That's fine and dandy if you're going to look at them from a shell, but when you want to inject them in a structured format to allow [Logstash](https://www.elastic.co/products/logstash) to search them easily, it just plain sucks.
+That's fine and dandy if you're going to look at them from a shell, but if you want to inject them in [Logstash](https://www.elastic.co/products/logstash), you need them in a structured format.

 In order to structure those different types of logs, a little worker was needed.
 A castor (French for beaver.
 The beaver name was already used by a different project!).
 It eats those logs and poops them out cleanly (that's right, i went there!).